zetslief/chacra/README.md

 ./run.sh
 ```

-The scripts starts `esbuild`'s watch process and simple `http` server in order to load all the workers and static files.
+The script buids the app and starts `esbuild`'s watch process.

 ### Test